unionai-oss/unionml/docs/source/tutorials/quickdraw.md

 ).launch()
 ```

-You might notice that the model doesn't perform as well as you might expect...
+You might notice that the model may not perform as well as you might expect...
 welcome to the world of machine learning practice!
 To obtain a better model given
-a fixed dataset, feel free to play around with te model hyperparameters or even
+a fixed dataset, feel free to play around with the model hyperparameters or even
 switch up the model type/architecture that's defined in the `trainer` function.